William Howe, 5th Viscount Howe: Later life

 In 1780, Howe lost in his bid to be re-elected to the House of Commons.
 In 1782, he was named lieutenant general of the ordnance and appointed to the Privy Council.
 His colonelcy was transferred from the 23rd Fusiliers to the 19th Light Dragoons in 1786.
 He resumed limited active duty in 1789, when a crisis with Spain over territorial claims in northwestern North America threatened to boil over into war.
 He was placed in command of the forces organized for action against Spain, but the crisis was resolved and Howe did not see further action until 1793, when the French Revolutionary Wars involved Britain.
 He was promoted to full general in 1793, and commanded Northern District from 1793 and Eastern District from 1795.
 In 1795, he was appointed governor of Berwick-on-Tweed.

-When his brother Richard died in 1799 without surviving male issue, Howe inherited the Irish titles and became the 5th Viscount Howe and Baron Clenawly.
+When his brother Richard died in 1799 without surviving male issue, Howe inherited the Irish titles and became the 5th Viscount Howe and Baron Glenawley.
 In 1803, he resigned as lieutenant general of the ordnance, citing poor health.
 In 1808, he was appointed governor of Plymouth.
 He died at Twickenham in 1814 after a long illness.

 Howe had married Frances Connolly, often referred to as Fanny, in 1765.
 Their marriage was childless.
 Therefore, his titles died with him.
 His wife survived him by three years.
 Both are buried in Twickenham.

-Popular culture
+In popular culture

-Howe appears as an antagonist in the supernatural TV series Sleepy Hollow, depicted in flashbacks by Nicholas Guest and described as being notorious for his brilliant tactics and ruthless cruelty.
-In his historical role as the main British general during the War for Independence, Howe was acquainted with Ichabod Crane (Tom Mison) before Crane defected to America; his first major flashback appearance sees him offer Crane a chance to return to Britain if he identifies Washington's spies in the British forces, with Crane feeling guilty that he was briefly tempted by the offer.
-Howe also plays a key role in the crossover episodes between Sleepy Hollow and crime drama Bones; his body is discovered in a small American church in the present (characters noting that he is recorded as being buried in Twickenham but no explanation for the anomaly is provided), with his skull being identified as the 'murder weapon' in Bones episode "The Resurrection in the Remains" (it was being used in a ritual and the killer struck the victim in the head in just the right place to trigger an aneurysm).
-Howe is resurrected as a zombie-like warrior in the following Sleepy Hollow episode "Dead Men Tell No Tales", requiring Crane to destroy him with Greek fire.
+Howe appears as an antagonist in the supernatural television series Sleepy Hollow, played in flashbacks by Nicholas Guest and depicted as a ruthless, cruel leader who was acquainted with protagonist Ichabod Crane (Tom Mison) before Crane defected to the United States during the War of Independence; he is later resurrected in the present as a zombie, but is destroyed by Crane using Greek fire.

+Howe's remains are a plot point in the Bones episode "The Resurrection in the Remains", a crossover with Sleepy Hollow, in which Howe's decapitated skull is used as a murder weapon.
+The series also establishes that he was buried beneath an American church instead of Twickenham.

 Howe is also featured in "Howe's Masquerade" and "Old Esther Dudley", two of the stories that make up Nathaniel Hawthorne's Legends of the Province House, a quartet of tales that first appeared in 1838–1839.